bigfatbird/programming-in-C/README.md

-# programming-in-C
+# Programmin in C
-Programming in C - Solutions to the book by Stephen G. Kochan (Third edition)
+Here I will list my solutions to the the book that helped me to learn C

+This might be uncomplete and with mistakes.
+Happy to hear feedback or get pull requests.